How to Grow Grape Tomatoes

 the garden hose.
 This melts the ice off the plants and may save them.

-Harvesting and Storing Tomatoes:
+Harvesting Grape Tomatoes:

-Tomatoes store well in a cool, dry location.
-Do not put them in the refrigerator.
+not put them in the refrigerator.

-sauce and juice for canning and cooking.
+Quickly and easily prepare sauce and juice for canning and cooking.

 Buy Now